The legalization of medical and even recreational marijuana in some states has given rise to a sort of “I told you so” attitude among some users.

 Is this more proof that pot is a so-called ‘gateway drug?’
 Not really.

 Sulak and others interviewed for this story said kids often try cannabis first because among their peers it is considered safe, socially acceptable, and available.
-Sulak cited a comprehensive 2002 review by the RAND Drug Policy and Research Center that showed data suggesting the gateway theory could be readily explained by non-gateway models.
+Sulak cited a by the RAND Drug Policy and Research Center that showed data suggesting the gateway theory could be readily explained by non-gateway models.

 As the legalization of cannabis dries up the illegal drug trade, there will be fewer dealers to sell the drug to those under age.
 Therefore, the availability of marijuana to teens should also diminish, Sulak said.
 Any gateway effect that exists now would likewise begin to disappear.